MP Estate Planning UK

 Planning for Incapacity

-Ensuring that your financial affairs are managed according to your wishes, even if you become incapacitated, is vital.
-A trust can play a pivotal role in this aspect of estate planning.
+Ensuring that your financial affairs are managed according to your wishes if you lose mental capacity is a vital part of estate planning — and one that many families overlook until it is too late.
+A trust can play a pivotal role in this protection, working alongside a Lasting Power of Attorney (LPA) to provide comprehensive coverage.

 Who Makes Decisions on Your Behalf?

-The key benefits of having a trust include:
+The key benefits of having a trust for incapacity planning include:

 Ensuring Your Wishes are Honoured

-By planning for incapacity through a trust, you can ensure that your financial legacy is protected and that your loved ones are cared for according to your intentions.
+By planning for incapacity through a trust, you can ensure that your financial legacy is protected and that your loved ones are cared for according to your intentions, without delay or court intervention.

 Tax Efficiency of Trusts